We value your privacy

 Once your information is no longer required for any purpose, we will take all reasonable steps to destroy, delete or permanently de-identify it.

-CSG Finance Pty Ltd (ACN: 128 335 777) operates a credit reporting business and is a credit reporting body in relation to consumer credit under Part IIIA of the Privacy Act 1988 (the Act).
+FUJIFILM CSG Leasing Pty Ltd (ACN: 128 335 777) operates a credit reporting business and is a credit reporting body in relation to consumer credit under Part IIIA of the Privacy Act 1988 (the Act).

 We may when checking your credit worthiness or assessing your credit situation as part of an asset finance application, collect information from or give information to credit reporting bodies.
 This information can include: